Harry Nelson Pillsbury: St. Petersburg 1895

-U.S. Champion 1897
+US Champion 1897

-In spite of his ill health, Pillsbury beat American champion Jackson Showalter in 1897 to win the U.S. Chess Championship, a title he held until his death in 1906.
+In spite of his ill health, Pillsbury beat American champion Jackson Showalter in 1897 to win the US Chess Championship, a title he held until his death in 1906.

 Decline and death

-Poor mental and physical health, the result of a syphilis infection, prevented him from realizing his full potential throughout the rest of his life.
-He succumbed to the illness in a Philadelphia hospital in 1906.

-Pillsbury is buried in Laurel Hill Cemetery in Reading, Massachusetts.
+Poor mental and physical health, the result of a syphilis infection, prevented him from realizing his full potential for the rest of his life.
+He died of the illness in a Philadelphia hospital in 1906, and was buried in Laurel Hill Cemetery in Reading, Massachusetts.